Transmission Operations and Maintenance

 Transmission Right-of-Way Vegetation Management Program

-NYPA has a system wide Long-Range Transmission Right-of-Way (ROW) Vegetation Management Plan and Program to ensure the physical integrity of its transmission lines and support structures through a program of regular preventive maintenance.
-It is designed to support the safe and reliable transmission of electric power in an economically, environmentally, and sustainable sound manner.
+The NY Power Authority has a systemwide Long-Range Transmission Right-of-Way (ROW) Vegetation Management Plan and Program to ensure the physical integrity of its transmission lines and support structures through a program of regular preventive maintenance.
+It is designed to support the safe and reliable transmission of electric power in an economically, environmentally, and sustainably sound manner.
 The process of Integrated Vegetation Management (IVM) is employed to ensure that tall-growing trees and woody shrubs do not interfere with these critically important electric power transmission facilities.

 Herbicide Notification

-Vegetation on NYPA’s Rights of Way is controlled by a variety of methods.
+Vegetation on the NY Power Authority's Rights-of-Way is controlled by a variety of methods.
 Research has shown that the lowest cost, long-term control is accomplished through the judicious use of herbicides, either alone or in a combination of mixtures.
-The objective is the creation of a stable right-of-way plant community which minimizes the need for future maintenance.
+The objective is the creation of a stable right-of-way plant community that minimizes the need for future maintenance.

 Herbicides are used either alone or in combination.
 All herbicide application methods are used in accordance with label instructions: